ronanboiteau/Pushswap/README.md

 ## Compilation

-Navigate to the root of the repository from your Terminal and run `make` to build the `bsq` executable file.
+Navigate to the root of the repository from your Terminal and run `make` to build the `push_swap` executable file.

 ## How to use Pushswap?